Sam Aiken: Buffalo Bills

-Aiken was drafted in the fourth round (127th) overall of the 2003 NFL Draft by the Buffalo Bills.
+Aiken was selected by the Buffalo Bills in the fourth round, with the 127th overall pick, of the 2003 NFL draft.
 He was primarily a special teams player in his five seasons for the Bills, covering kicks and punts for a Bobby April-coached unit that was consistently among the best in the league.

 As a rookie in 2003, Aiken played in five of the team's first 11 games, recording 3 receptions for 35 yards and two special teams tackles before being placed on injured reserve on November 26.
 In 2004, Aiken played in 16 games, recording a Buffalo career-high 11 catches for 148 yards as well as 14 special teams tackles.
-He started two games for the Bills in 2005 while playing in all 16; he caught four passes for 57 yards on the season while finishing second on the team with 24 special teams tackles.
+He started two games for the Bills in 2005 while playing in all 16 including a matchup in a snow filled game starting for a suspended Eric Moulds; he caught four passes for 57 yards on the season while finishing second on the team with 24 special teams tackles.
 In 2006, Aiken played in 15 games and picked up 13 special teams tackles.
 In his final season with the Bills in 2007, Aiken played in 12 games, recording one catch for 10 yards and six special teams tackles.